 What is a License Agreement (Version 2020)?
 How do I get one?

-The license agreement is an agreement and permission granted by the Rainforest Alliance, to use the Rainforest Alliance seal and traceability platforms and claim products as certified, when a certificate holder has proven compliance with all applicable program and standard requirements and agrees to abide by our License Agreement General Terms & Conditions and other binding documents.
+The license agreement is an agreement enabling certificate holders to use the Rainforest Alliance trademark, traceability platforms and claim products.
+A license agreement is provided when a certificate holder complies with all applicable standard requirements, and abides to our License Agreement General Terms & Conditions and other binding documents.